On-going

 In the last 50 years, the development of zeolite-based catalysts has been one of the most impressive breakthroughs in the heterogeneous catalysis realm.
 Literature on the use of zeolites in petrochemical and refining industries is vast and many synthesis–property–function relations have been established.
 Nevertheless, this progress hasn’t been mirrored in the field of biorefining and tailor-made zeolite design remains at its infancy in this research area which is mostly contributed to the fact that biomass (components) and derived intermediates inherently possess bulky structures and consequently well-known conventional zeolites present challenges due to their limited pore sizes, which cause diffusion problems and subsequently resulted in low conversion and product selectivity.

-Goal: This Project aims at development of a new generation of zeolite catalysts for valorisation of biorenewable compounds.
-The designed catalysts will be characterized by extra-large pore structures and containing either Lewis acidic sites of variable nature or a combination of Lewis and BrØnsted acid sites (bifunctional zeolites) for performing cascade reactions in one pot.
-Such a design not only addresses the diffusional challenges associated with biomass valorisation reactions but also, through the variation of the nature of acid sites will steer reactions towards desired products.
+Goal: This Project aims at development of a new generation of zeolite catalysts for valorisation of biorenewable compounds based on extra-large pore zeolites to addresses the diffusional challenges associated with biomass valorisation reactions and steer reactions towards desired products through the variation of the nature of acid sites.

 Funding source: Grant Agency of Charles University